+By:

+Name: Lawrence A. Hough Title: President and Chief Executive

+Officer

+SALLIE MAE MERGER COMPANY

+By:

+Name: Lawrence A. Hough Title: President and Chief Executive

+Officer

+By:

-By: Name: Lawrence A. Hough Title: President and Chief Executive Officer SALLIE MAE MERGER COMPANY By: Name: Lawrence A. Hough Title: President and Chief Executive Officer SLM HOLDING CORPORATION By: Name: Lawrence A. Hough Title: President and Chief Executive Officer
+Name: Lawrence A. Hough Title: President and Chief Executive

+Officer

 Set forth below is the text of certain pertinent provisions of Title VI of U.S. Public Law 104-208, also known as the "Student Loan Marketing Association Reorganization Act of 1996" (the "Privatization Act").
-The Privatization Act has three principal provisions relating to Sallie Mae: (1) Section 602(a) adds to Part B of Title IV of the Higher Education Act of 1965 (the "Higher Education Act") a new Section 440 that provides for the reorganization of the Student Loan Marketing Association ("Sallie Mae") into a subsidiary of a new holding company; (2) Section 602(b) amends Section 439(r) of the Higher Education Act to require certain enhanced regulatory oversight of Sallie Mae to ensure its financial safety and soundness; and (3) Section 602(c) adds to Section 439 of the Higher Education 439 of the Higher Education 602(c) and so the reorganize in accordance with the provisions of the new Section 440 (added by Section 602(a)).
+The Privatization Act has three principal provisions relating to Sallie Mae: (1) Section 602(a) adds to Part B of Title IV of the Higher Education Act of 1965 (the "Higher Education Act") a new Section 440 that provides for the reorganization of the Student Loan Marketing Association ("Sallie Mae") into a subsidiary of a new holding company; (2) Section 602(b) amends Section 439(r) of the Higher Education Act to require certain enhanced regulatory oversight of Sallie Mae to ensure its financial safety and soundness; and (3) Section 602(c) adds to Section 439 of the Higher Education Act a new subsection (s) that requires Sallie Mae to eventually dissolve in the event Sallie Mae does not reorganize in accordance with the provisions of the new Section 440 (added by Section 602(a)).